paul-hammant/tbd/content/deciding-factors/index.md

 If you are on a four week, or more iteration length, and each of those four weeks varies with proximity to the release and cannot change that you may be in a bind.
-You may be able to follow the tenants of Trunk-Based Development, benefit from a Continuous Integration daemon (as all branching models can), but you are not doing to be able to get all the way to Continuous Delivery (or Continuous Deployment).
+You may be able to follow the tenants of Trunk-Based Development, benefit from a Continuous Integration daemon (as all branching models can), but you are not going to be able to get all the way to Continuous Delivery (or Continuous Deployment).

 ### Waterfall